ksoclabs/kube-goat/GETTING_STARTED.md

   mode: "ipvs"
 ```

-## Kops
+## KOPS on GCP

-### Create Insecure Cluster for e2e Testing

 These commands should be run in Google Cloud Shell in the `ksoc-dev` project.
-They rely on the `gcloud` and `kubectl` command-line utilities to be installed
-which Cloud Shell already gives us.
+They rely on the `gcloud` and `kubectl` command-line utilities to be installed which Cloud Shell already gives us.

-### 1. Install Kops
+## 1. Install Prerequisites

+### KOPS
 Kops is used to bootstrap a cluster.
-It relies on a central configuration file
+It relies on a central configuration file.
+First, install the `kops` binary:
-that has likely already been created in our GCP project.

 ```
 wget -O kops https://github.com/kubernetes/kops/releases/download/$(curl -s https://api.github.com/repos/kubernetes/kops/releases/latest | grep tag_name | cut -d '"' -f 4)/kops-linux-amd64 && \